PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 ```

 ### Issues
-If you find any issues please raise an issue with this github repository.
+If you find any issues please raise [here](https://github.com/PRATAP-KUMAR/ubuntu-gdm-set-background/issues)